-As a newcomer to Canada, you can protect yourself and your children by keeping your immunizations up-to-date and reporting them to the Region of Peel.
+As a newcomer to Canada, you can protect yourself and your children by keeping your immunizations up-to-date.

 If your child is an international student or has an Interim Federal Health (IFH) number, take your child to your family doctor or a walk-in clinic for an immunization.

 - Immunizations for a child with an IFH number are free.

 - Immunizations for international students who are registering for or attending school on a student visa may be available at cost or be covered by a private health insurance plan.